About Congestive Heart Failure

 - A condition that affects about 6.5 million adults in the United States.
 Heart failure is rising in adults under 65 of age.

-- One of the main causes of hospitalization and death for people over age 65.
+- One of the main causes of hospitalization for people over age 65.

 - A chronic condition.
 That means it is an illness that may never go away.
 Taking action early will help you better understand and learn to manage your disease, so you can live a full life.